pavly-gerges/pavly-gerges/resume/index.md

 >
 > **Description**: A high-performance platform-independent Native Dynamic Library extractor and loader for JVM and Android Applications based on the Data-Flow and the Hierarchial Architectural patterns powered by an incremental extraction system that reduces libraries loading time significantly in subsequent runtimes.
 Futhermore, the library solves the most headache-producing problem in developing cross-platform native applications; which is creating predicates for each system in the form of nested conditional statements, this library solves the problem using formula objects known as _PlatformPredicates_, which are formed of `P(X) = (OS && CPU && ARCH)`.
 >
-> **Key Features**:
-> -  Platform-specific dynamic libraries building using platform-specific predicates.
-> -  File Locator and extractor routines (classpath - external jar).
-> -  EventDispatchers: Extraction Listeners, Loading Listeners, and System Detection Listeners.
-> -  Anti-failure mechanisms with retry criteria.
-> -  Tight handling of memory leaks; as a result of file locator and/or file extractor failures.
-> -  Memory logging of the stream providers' handlers using the object hash keys.
-> -  Assets extraction through the `Filesystem` API (e.g., gltf files and images).
->
 > **Used by**:
 > Authored a stable deployment on maven-central to be used by [Jolt-jni](https://github.com/stephengold/snap-jolt/tree/master), [Serial4j](https://github.com/Electrostat-Lab/Electrostatic-Sandbox/tree/master/electrostatic-sandbox-framework/electrostatic4j/serial4j), and [Electrostatic4j](https://github.com/Electrostat-Lab/Electrostatic-Sandbox/tree/master/electrostatic-sandbox-framework/electrostatic4j).
 >